wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **M:**&ensp;What is your happiness worth when you have to strive and labour for it?
 True happiness is spontaneous and effortless.

-**Q:**&ensp;All beings seek happiness.
+**Q:**&ensp;All beïngs seek happiness.
 The means only differ.
 Some seek it within and are therefore called *Yogi*s; some seek it without and are condemned as *Bhogi*s.
 Yet they need each other.

 **M:**&ensp;Pleasure and pain alternate.
 Happiness is unshakable.
 What you can seek and find is not the real thing.
 Find what you have never lost, find the inalienable.